hrabanazviking/hrabanazviking/README.md

 - Thanks be to all the Hindu Gods and Goddesses.
 - Thanks be to all the Buddhas and Bodisattvas.
 - Thanks be to all the Loa of Voodoo.
-- Thanks be to Marie Laveau, ancestor New Orleans Head Voodoo Priests, whom I am sure secretly guided my path from the spirit realm while I was living in New Orleans in the past.
+- Thanks be to Marie Laveau, ancestorial New Orleans Head Voodoo Priestess, whom I am sure secretly helped guide my path from the spirit realm while I was living in New Orleans in the past.
 - Thanks be to all the other Gods and Goddesses of all paths and cultures that have ever helped or guided me in helpful ways.
 - Thanks be to all humans that have done anything to advance computers and technology in any way at all.
 - Thanks be to all beings, so many unnamed ones, that have helped or assisted me in any sort of way at all.